fbpxIf you test positive for an STI - Sexperterna

 Introduction

 Condoms provide by far the best protection against sexually transmitted infections (STIs), but they still don’t provide 100% protection.
-Even if you always use a condom, it may be a good idea to...
+Even if you always use a condom, it is a good idea to get...

 Read more